davidjbradshaw/iframe-resizer/README.md

 ### resize()

-Tell the iFrame to resize it's self.
+Tell the iFrame to resize itself.

 ## Troubleshooting